Student Societies

 Uniting and Equipping Christian Medical Students and Doctors

-The Christian Medical Fellowship unites and equips Christian medical students, doctors and nurses to live and speak for Jesus Christ.
-We regularly meet to encourage one and other over a meal.
+The Christian Medical Fellowship exists to unite and equip Christian medical students, doctors and nurses to live and speak for Jesus Christ in our course and jobs We regularly meet to encourage and pray for one another.

 Endocrinology and Diabetes